Instructions for the TSCM version are available here.

 It is recommended that you save the configuration prior to applying the ThreatSTOP changes.

-While the portal setup is still largely as described in Introduction – Adding a Device.
+While the portal setup is still largely as described in the device documentation.
 The single-device setup for PANOS has one extra field added to it Lines in Block.
 The methodology for PANOS logging setup allows the users to submit up to eight (8) log blocks as established in Setup – Device steps 3-4.
 The widest range of PANOS devices support 36,000 addresses (split into chunks of 4,500 apiece).
 However, some devices are able to support more than this 36,000 address limit, while others are not able to support this amount.
 Due to this variation we’ve allowed an adjustment to the number of address objects per dynamic block list.
 To figure out the number of lines to allow in each dynamic block list for your device take the maximum number of addresses supported by your device, divided by 8, and subtract about 300 lines per block (to give a little buffer room for internal addressing).
 Enter the result in Lines in Block and click Next.

 The following PANOS CLI command will show the maximum size for dynamic block lists: